marek-iiasa/yayue/models/mcma/doc/source/user_guide.rst

 provide building blocks for development of properly structured models.
 Moreover, being Python-based, functionality of Pyomo can easily combined with diverse Python-packages supporting wide range of various functionalities.
-Therefore, the pyMCMA developers consider Pyomo as the best available environment for development of algebraic models.
+Therefore, the ``pymcma`` developers consider Pyomo as the best available environment for development of algebraic models.
 More information on, and downloads of Pyomo are available at www.pyomo.org

-In particular, pyMCMA requires seamless integration with the core-model developed on another computer, possibly under a different operating system.
+In particular, ``pymcma`` provides seamless integration with the core-model, also, if it is developed on another computer, possibly under a different operating system.
 Pyomo provides this critically important feature.
 Namely, two independently developed Pyomo concerete models can be included as blocks into a new concrete model.